Can you move your tent in Animal Crossing New Horizons? Yes and here's how!

 Yes, you can move your tent in Animal Crossing New Horizons.

-The ability to move your tent in Animal Crossing New Horizons comes through the Resident Services centre where you'll need to pay either in Bells or Nook Miles.
+The ability to move your tent in Animal Crossing New Horizons comes through the Resident Services centre where you'll need to pay in Bells.

 It can be expensive to change the location of your tent, so be sure to place it in a location you believe be to ideal regardless of whether it's for scenic or practical purposes.